rjvim/markdown-wireframes/README.md

 That's when we felt, may be there should be a simple way where context itself should be sufficient to convey meaning, assuming that the readers are smart enough to put together and get used to it very quickly.

+And we stumbled upon [https://github.com/brikis98/wmd](https://github.com/brikis98/wmd), though this tool generates html, this representation felt that it can be extended further.

 ### Examples

 * [Authentication Wireframes](https://github.com/rjvim/markdown-wireframes/wiki/Authentication-Wireframes)